The intimate nature of a relationship between two individuals is one that requires communication, trust and respect.

 Conclusion

 The path out of a toxic relationship can be difficult and complex.
-By understanding the root causes behind the arguments, setting boundaries for how to handle them, and seeking support from an outside source such as counseling or therapy, it is possible to move towards healing and growth in relationships that have been characterized by repeated arguments.
+By understanding the root causes behind the arguments, setting boundaries for how to handle them, and seeking support from an outside source such as counseling or therapy, it is possible to move towards healing and growth in relationships characterized by repeated arguments.

-No two relationships are alike, nor do they unfold in exactly the same way; however, with patience, communication, self-care practices, understanding, respect—and sometimes professional assistance—it is possible for individuals who have experienced toxicity in their relationships to build healthier bonds over time.
+No two relationships are alike, nor do they unfold in the same way; however, with patience, communication, self-care practices, understanding, respect—and sometimes professional assistance—it is possible for individuals who have experienced toxicity in their relationships to build healthier bonds over time.

 - https://thefab20s.com/he-tells-me-to-leave-every-time-we-argue/